spencerirving/fenn/CONTRIBUTING.md

 - For bugs, describe the expected behavior, the actual behavior, and how to reproduce it (include versions and environment details when possible).
 - For feature requests, explain the use case and how it would benefit SMLE users.

-If you need guidance at any point, use the Discord server or the linked GitHub discussion thread to ask questions and coordinate with maintainers and other contributors.
+If you need guidance at any point, use the Discord server or the GitHub discussion thread to ask questions and coordinate with maintainers and other contributors.